 Our innovative five-year program begins with a unique practicum preparation clinic featuring standardized patients (actors), allowing students to build a repertoire of basic clinical skills under the direct supervision of clinical faculty.
 This model provides our students with a head start on developing interview, assessment, and diagnostic skills prior to beginning their practicum and internship experiences in years two through five.

-Our curriculum is specifically designed to provide students with the discipline specific knowledge and profession-wide competencies outlined by the American Psychological Association (APA).
-Course series include Human Diversity, Foundations of Behavior, Assessment, Interventions, Psychometrics and Research Design, Internship Preparation, and Dissertation Preparation.
+Our curriculum is specifically designed to provide students with the discipline-specific knowledge and profession-wide competencies outlined by the American Psychological Association (APA).
+Course series include Human Diversity, Foundations of Behavior, Assessment, Interventions, Psychometrics, and Research Design, Internship Preparation, and Dissertation Preparation.
 Click below to view our full five-year curriculum.

-In Years 1 through 4, students meet quarterly with a dedicated faculty advisor to ensure that they are on the right track to meet their academic and professional goals.
+In Years 1 through 4, students meet quarterly with a dedicated academic advisor to ensure that they are on the right track to meet their academic and professional goals.
 These quarterly reviews synthesize feedback from academic faculty and field-placement supervisors to provide students with the best possible guidance toward earning their Psy.D.
 Degree.

 Reduced course loads in Year 4 help students focus on applying to APA internships and completing their dissertation research.
 Dissertation Seminars and Internship Preparation courses further support and guide students toward timely completion of dissertation research and acceptance to paid APA internships.

 Our students benefit from the truly inter-professional culture at CNU.
-In Year 3, Psy.D. students learn alongside M.D. and Pharm.D. students in the year-long Leadership in Health Professions seminar – allowing our students a head start in forming working relationships that will serve them well in professional world.
+In Year 3, Psy.D. students learn alongside M.D. and Pharm.D. students in the year-long Leadership in Health Professions seminar – allowing our students a head start in forming working relationships that will serve them well in the professional world.